Samantha Sally: Life in the Islamic State

+Before Sally could implement her plan, in the spring of 2016, Islamic State authorities raided her home and arrested her and her husband.
+Sally was interrogated in her home by an IS woman, possibly Fatiha Mejjati.
+She was then taken by IS fighters to the "black stadium", a football stadium converted into a prison and torture facility by the IS.
+She was held in solitary confinement, interrogated by male IS members, accused of being a spy, starved and tortured for about two and a half months.
+She was raped repeatedly by one of her interrogators.
+In June 2016, the black stadium was bombed, which caused the ceiling of Sally's cell to collapse, and she was able to escape from it and found Elhassani.
+They hid in one of the stadium's tunnels until the bombing ended, and then the guards took them to separate holding cells.
+Not long after the bombing, Sally and Elhassani were brought before a judge who ordered their release.
+Shortly afterward, she gave birth to her third child, a son.

-While living in Raqqa, the family purchased two enslaved Yazidi girls, who were 17 and 14-years-old respectively at the time they were purchased.
+While living in Raqqa, in the summer of 2016, the family purchased two enslaved Yazidi girls, who were 17 and 14 years old respectively at the time.
 Sally has maintained that she attempted to keep the girls safe, but that her husband did rape the two of them repeatedly.
-Suad, who was 17 when she was bought by the family, has also maintained that Sally treated her well and tried to protect her from Elhassani.
-The family also purchased a younger Yazidi boy, close in age to Sally's eldest son.
+The 17-year-old has also maintained that Sally treated her well and tried to protect her from Elhassani.
+The family also purchased a Yazidi boy, close in age to Sally's oldest son, to be his companion.
+That same year, Sally gave birth to another child, a girl.

 In August 2017, the Islamic State released a propaganda video featuring Sally's son threatening then-president of the U.S., Donald Trump.
-Moussa Elhassani was killed in a drone strike in September 2017.
+The video also featured the Yazidi boy the family owned; he claimed to have been "liberated" by the Islamic State at Sinjar.
+Elhassani was killed in a drone strike on September 6, 2017.
 Sally said his death "felt like the noose had been taken off my neck".
-She, her children, and the three enslaved Yazidis moved in with Elhassain's brother, Abdelhadi, who was living in the center of Raqqa.
+She, her children, and the three enslaved Yazidis moved in with Elhassani's brother, Abdelhadi, who was living in the center of Raqqa.
 The group then moved to the city of Deir ez-Zor in October 2017, after being allowed to leave Raqqa.